 - This is such a fine example of his work.

-- You can see crew figures in the rescue boat, further over to the right is another smaller ship sinking, above with dark storm cloud sky with a couple lighter patches shining through also with seagulls flying overhead. further over to the right you can see view headland with an abbey building in the distance.
-In the lower bottom foreground area further headland with 3 figures watching the action going on,a 4th figure is preparing extra rescue rope.
+- You can see crew figures in the rescue boat, further over to the right is another smaller ship sinking, above with dark storm cloud sky with a couple lighter patches shining through also with seagulls flying overhead.
+Further over to the right you can see a view headland with an abbey building in the distance.
+In the lower bottom foreground area further headland with 3 figures watching the action going on, a 4th figure is preparing extra rescue rope.

 - A fascinating combination of stormy skies above & crashing rolling seas all around the floundering vessels.